 Southern Water has highlighted the drainage hierarchy in the area, and pointed out that connections to a combined sewer will only be possible where agreed in advance with Southern Water and where there is robust evidence to show there are no other options.
 It is a stipulation by Southern Water that no surface water will be allowed to connect to the foul or combined sewer networks in the Policy Area, unless agreed in advance.
-They would not allow surface water to connect to the foul or combined sewer networks.
 Early liaison with Southern Water is recommended.